Alright, I know you’re here because you’ve studied for a long time, tried to focus, but you really just can’t.

 If you’re easily distracted when you’re studying, chances are, you experience a lack of clarity in your schedule.
-In order to avoid distractions, it’s essential to list down a clear plan for the day, and work from that list.
-By doing so, you prevent poor performance and procrastination.
+Ambiguity causes procrastination, you know.

-A clear goal in mind prevents you from deviating to the nonessential tasks, i.e. distractions, that are causing you to lose progress when studying.
+A clear goal in mind prevents you from deviating to the nonessential tasks, i.e. distractions, that cause you to lose progress when studying.

 In the book, Eat that Frog! by success expert Brian Tracy, he gives a multitude of ways to avoid procrastination and get things done.